3t35345/Software-Tutorial-2022/Tutorial 1 - Basics C and IDEs/BasiC.md

 #### For Loop

 Often, developers use while loops to execute code while counting.
-For loops were introduced to simplify this situation, while encasing the **iterator** (the counting number) within the scope.
+For loops were introduced to simplify this situation while encasing the **iterator** (the counting number) within the scope.
 The following example illustrates this.

 ```c=
 //This program prints from 0 to 9